hughobrien/psu-constitution/README.md

 This Schedule outlines the processes for all referenda and elections, and for all positions in the Union.
 It also outlines the procedures to follow if a vacancy occurs in any position.

 1. The Returning Officer, who shall not be a full member of the Union, shall be appointed annually by the ULSU Executive.
-The Returning Officer shall be responsible for the good conduct and administration of all Union elections including the PSU elections for the sabbatical position of President and shall have the sole interpretation of the election regulations.
+The Returning Officer shall be responsible for the good conduct and administration of all Union elections, excluding council elections, but including PSU elections.
+The Returning Officer has sole interpretation of the election regulations.
 TODO: which Union, which Executive?
+Tidy wording.

 2. The Returning Officer shall: